Zet4ky/Sublime-Patch/README.md

 # sublime-patch

 ## Overview
 This script is designed to make Sublime Text think it is activated by patching specific bytes in the executable.

+I will update this to the next **Stable Build** when it comes out.

 ## Usage
 You have several options to run this script: